sttp-book/sttp-book/chapters/appendix/answers.md

 At this moment, condition coverage = 2/8.

 For T2, the input number 8 is neither divisible by 3, nor divisible by 5.
 However, since the && operator only evaluates the second condition when the first one is true, condition 2 is not reached.
-Therefore this test only covers condition 1, 2 and 3 to be false.
+Therefore this test covers condition 1, 3 and 4 as false.
 We now have:

 * condition 1 = [true: exercised, false: exercised]
 * condition 2 = [true: exercised, false: not exercised]